 What If I Do Nothing?

 If you do not pay the citation within ten (10) business days of the citation date you will automatically be scheduled for a hearing.
-The City will send you a letter with the date, time, and location of your hearing and post your property with the hearing date and time.
+The City will send the cited owner a Notice of Administrative Hearing Letter, which will provide the date, time, and place of the hearing.
+Only citations scheduled for a hearing will be heard.
+You may not walk in and request a hearing.

 If you fail to appear for your scheduled hearing, a default judgment may be entered against you.
-This means you may be found liable for the cited violation and you may have to pay a penalty and an administrative fee.
+This means you may be found liable for the cited violation, and you may have to pay a penalty and an administrative fee.

-- No Show or Late Arrivals
+No Show or Late Arrivals

 It is important to know that a “No-show” waives your right to an appeal.